Storage and thawing

 Marinades help retain moisture, and many use a favorite Italian salad dressing.
 (Marinades also greatly reduce formation of unhealthful compounds created during grilling.)
 For optimal safety, marinate beef in the refrigerator.

-Bring your steaks to room temperature before cooking, and always pre-heat your oven, pan or grill.
+Bring your beef to room temperature before cooking, and always pre-heat your oven, pan or grill.

 Use a thermometer to test for doneness.
 Since grass fed beef cooks more quickly, your beef can go from perfect to over-cooked in less than a minute.